 - Upload all PowerPoint slides, shared resources, and websites to Canvas.

 This can be helpful for students who are calling in.
 They can download and/or print resources before the synchronous meeting time.

-- Record the session and post it to Kaltura or YouTube.
+- Record the session to the Cloud and post it.

-When the recording is uploaded, post it to your Blackboard course to provide alternative viewing modes for students who cannot meet at the normal, scheduled class time.
+Zoom automatically provides auto-captions for recordings to the cloud.
+Take advantage of this feature and save some steps.
+These recordings are saved for six months.
+If you’d like to keep a lecture for longer periods, upload the recording to Kaltura MyMedia or YouTube.
+When the recording is uploaded, post it to your Canvas course to provide alternative viewing modes for students who cannot meet at the normal, scheduled class time.
 Learn about Zoom recordings and uploading to Kaltura.

 The Muddiest Point is a simple classroom assessment technique to help assess where students are having difficulties.
 Ask each student to post a quick response to the question: “What was the muddiest point in [synchronous meeting, lecture, discussion, assignment, etc.]?”
 You might replace “muddiest” with “most unclear” or “most confusing.”
 This technique also allows students who view the recording later to participate with the rest of the class.
 Learn more about Classroom Assessment Techniques (CATs).

 Zoom Cloud Recordings are automatically captioned now, and can provide live real-time auto-captions.
 If you have a student with accommodations in your course, the UIS Office of Disability Services will continue working with the student and all their instructors.
 Zoom can support live captioning, if required.